-Our first quarter 2018 agricultural and industrial sales were lower compared to the first quarter of 2017.
-Agricultural sales decreased in volume partially offset by increased overall average selling prices.
-Excluding the impact from the adoption of ASC 606 discussed below, industrial sales increased due to both improved overall volume and average selling sales prices.
+Agricultural sales were relatively unchanged although we had an increase in average selling prices of UAN, HDAN and ammonia partially offset by decreased sales volume of those products.
+Excluding the impact from the adoption of ASC 606 discussed below, industrial sales decreased due to both lower volume and average selling sales prices.
 Mining sales increased due primarily to increased overall sales volume.